Vaibhav-1904/FamPay_Backend-Ass/README.md

 - Created an API which fetches the latest videos in reverse Chronological Order and returns the data in a JSON Object.
 - Search Query used - **official**
 - JSON Object contains elaborated data for every search queries video.
-- Use this object to store  channel_title, video_title, video_description, date_time,thumbnail URL in the database which helps in building a Dashboard.
+- Used this JSON object to store Index, channel_title, video_title, video_description, date_time,thumbnail URL in the database which will be useful in fetching videos from DB and also helps in building a Dashboard.
+- **DjangoRestFramework** was used to created a GET API for fetching videos from database and sending it to the Server.
+- Serializers were used to convert QuerySet Object returned from database to JSON Response.
-- JSON Object is sent to an HTML Page for displaying the result in a Paginated Response.
+- JSON Object is sent for displaying the result in a Paginated Response.
-- For testing an API, JSON Object can be directly sent as a JsonResponse.
 - Result is sorted in descending order of published datetime.

 ## Instrcutions to run the server and test the API.